igorrochadasilva/rocketseat-backend-2023/Projeto_3/api-solid/readme.md

 In this class you will learn about CI/CD, its advantages and how to implement it.
 A GitHub Action will be created to run the unit tests automatically every time a push is made to the repository.
 This will help ensure that the code is working correctly before being merged into the main agency.

 **Executando testes E2E no CI**

+This class will explain how to configure a GitHub Action to run the e2e tests automatically every time a pull request is created.
+The steps required to configure the Action and ensure that the tests run consistently and reliably will be presented.